giaat/learn-angular-node/README.md

 ![How-about-no bear](http://i1.kym-cdn.com/photos/images/original/000/129/577/1a4.jpg)

-As your application grows so should your test suites!
+As your application grows in size, so does your test suites!
 Redoing every test by yourself is just a waste of time therefore we are going to write __unit tests__.

 First thing first, we could just write some JavaScript files that require our `server.js` to test it however we need the tests to quit when the code does not match our requirements.
 For that matter we use an __assertion library__ that provides functions we can use that throws errors when things are not happening as we want them to.
 The library we use is [assert](https://nodejs.org/api/assert.html).
 It is included by default in NodeJS.